Azure/terraform/quickstart/201-k8s-cluster-with-aks-applicationgateway-ingress/readme.md

-# Create an Application Gateway Ingress Controller in Azure Kubernetes Service using Terraform
+# Application Gateway Ingress Controller in Azure Kubernetes Service using Terraform

 This template creates an Application Gateway Ingress Controller in Azure Kubernetes Service using Terraform.